Mudburra language: Demonstratives

+Demonstratives can have different endings that are similar to the Mudbura grammatical case endings.
+Demonstratives can also take endings that indicate quantity like -rra for "many" and -kujarra for "two".

 Pronouns

-Mudbura pronouns are divided to 3 groups, the bound pronouns, the free pronouns and the indefinite pronouns.
+Mudbura pronouns are divided to three groups, the bound pronouns, the free pronouns and the indefinite pronouns.
 Bound pronouns can be found free in a sentence or accompanying a noun or a free pronoun and usually they are combined at the end of the word “ba”.
-They vary depending on the quantity of people and whether these are the subject or the object of the sentence, however there aren’t any third person bound pronouns.
+They vary depending on the quantity of people and whether these are the subject or the object of the sentence, however there are no third person bound pronouns.
 There are singular, dual and plural forms of bound pronouns.
 Free pronouns are used to highlight a person and they also have possessive types that indicate ownership.
-The 3 types of free pronouns are “ngayu” and “ngayi” which means I and me, “nyundu” which means you and “nyana” that means he/him/she/her.